Country Guides

 Ukraine Surrogacy in 2026: What Intended Parents Should Know

-Ukraine has long been one of the most popular destinations for international surrogacy, known for its established legal framework, experienced clinics, and relatively affordable costs.
-However, the country has undergone significant changes in recent years.
-Here's what intended parents need to know about pursuing surrogacy in Ukraine in 2026.
+Ukraine has long been one of the most popular destinations for international surrogacy, known for its established legal framework (since 2002), experienced clinics, and affordable costs.
+However, the ongoing conflict that began in February 2022 has fundamentally changed the landscape.
+Surrogacy services continue to operate—primarily in Western Ukraine—but intended parents must carefully weigh the real risks involved.
+Here's what you need to know about pursuing surrogacy in Ukraine in 2026.

 Ukraine has one of the most surrogacy-friendly legal frameworks in the world: